tresnjo/memory-landscape/README.md

 ## Main objective

-Our objective is to find the suitable number of memories for recalling a memory.
+Our objective is to find the suitable number of memories (valleys) for recalling a memory (converging towards a valley).
 In order to quantify this suitable number, we will for each number of N valleys calculate the mean number of iterations for convergence.
 The result will be presented in a graph, from which we hopefully will be able to draw on some important conclusions.